-The Master of Science in management with a specialization in nonprofit and association management from University of Maryland Global Campus can help you learn to successfully direct an organization in the nonprofit sector.
-You'll learn the latest governance strategies as well as the foundations of solid financial management and leadership to help your organization fulfill its mission.
+The Master of Science in management specialization in nonprofit and association management can help you learn to successfully direct an organization in the nonprofit sector.
+Whether you're in an association, development organization, foundation, or political organization, you’ll learn the latest governance strategies, as well as the fundamentals of solid financial management and leadership to help your organization fulfill its mission.

 About the Management Master's Degree with Nonprofit and Association Management Specialization

 What You'll Learn

 Through your coursework, you will learn how to

 - Manage finances and generate revenue for a nonprofit organization

 - Promote, market, and fundraise for a nonprofit organization

 In past projects, students have had the opportunity to

 - Complete a team project using cash-flow analysis resource leveling; quantitative risk analysis; and techniques for estimating actual versus expected project duration and cost, scheduling projects based on resource availability, and expediting projects.